timeblock4228waterphone/Time-anchor/README.md

 C You round down to the closest 15 minute

-D this one 3 different time to look at to look it at
+D this one 3 different ways to look at to look it at